/ Setup CD Version 3

-(often too close to a corner) and then a couple of spots (2
+(often too close to a corner) and then a couple of spots

-to put the subs so they inverse couple the
+the spot(s) to put the subs so they inverse couple the

 best to your listening chair.
 You can't fight with the

-Some people say they are going
+Some people say they

+room gain.
 WRONG!
 There is no GAIN !
 There

 coupling at all frequencies (because the 2 walls act

 like a huge horn) and everywhere else in the room has,

 in comparison, loss.
 Try not to put a sub in the middle

 of a wall or space.

-Also I suggest never putting subs
+Also I suggest never

-vibrate the mains causing frequency
+will mechanically vibrate the mains causing frequency

 coming out of the mains.
-This is exactly
+This is exactly one of the

 THEN, if you have JL

 Audio subs, adjust the ARO for EACH sub relative to

 its position in the room, THEN adjust the phase relationship

 between the sub and its main channel using the method

 want to NOT USE any ARO or other computer setting (such

 as Audyssey, etc) until you LEARN the characteristics

 of your system at its neutral settings FIRST.
-Then you may wish
+Then you

-"adjustment run" at a time.
+or ONE computer "adjustment run" at a time.

 more than one thing at a time.